 Pumpkin Fettucini Alfredo

-- Melt butter in large skillet or saucepan over medium high heat.
+- Meanwhile, melt butter (2 tablespoons) in large skillet or saucepan over medium high heat.

-- Add flour; use a whisk to stir together to form a roux.
+- Add the flour (2 tablespoons); use a whisk to stir together to form a roux.

-- Add pumpkin puree, onion powder, and salt and pepper.
+- Add the canned pumpkin puree (15 oz.), onion powder (1/2 teaspoon), and salt and pepper to taste.
 Whisk until smooth and well incorporated and continue heating until just starting to bubble.
 Turn off heat.

-- Add cooked pasta to sauce and mix.
+- Add the cooked fettucini to the sauce and mix to coat.

 - Top with parmesan cheese, parsley, and freshly ground pepper, if desired.

-You can make this sauce in advance and refrigerate it for up to a week or freeze it in an airtight container for up to 6 months.
-A great thing to keep in your freezer for a quick and easy weeknight meal!
+- You can make this sauce in advance and refrigerate it for up to a week or freeze it in an airtight container for up to 6 months.
+It's a great thing to keep in your freezer for a quick and easy weeknight meal!